 The resulting screened interaction feeds back into the fermion self-energy at $\mathcal{O}(1/N)$, according to

-thereby determining the scale dependence of the wave-function renormalization and band parameters.
-Throughout, the cylindrical prescription preserves the Ward--Takahashi identity, fixing the vertex correction by the frequency part of the self-energy, $\delta g(\ell)=\Sigma_{0}(\ell)$, and excluding an independent vertex renormalization.
+thereby determining the scale dependence of the wave function renormalization and band parameters.
+Throughout, the cylindrical prescription preserves the Ward-Takahashi identity, fixing the vertex correction by the frequency part of the self-energy, $\delta g(\ell)=\Sigma_{0}(\ell)$, and excluding an independent vertex renormalization.

 \emph{RG flows}.~After integrating out a thin Wilsonian shell and rescaling the fields, the running parameters obey

 where $\dot X\equiv dX/d\ell$.
 Notice that the operator $\sim c$ is irrelevant for any $n>1$, and as such can be omitted.
 The scale-dependent coefficients are obtained by extracting the logarithmic parts of the self-energy and polarization components, namely,